Revisiting light propagation over (loop) quantum Universe: Light Propagation

+Regime C: {\it effective LQC framework,} where we do not compute the expectation value of operators with respect to a quantum state; instead, we use the classical trajectories for geometry variables as determined via Eq.~\eqref{eq:LQC-Eff-br}, which includes LQC quantum correction terms related to the parameter $\alpha_0$.
+Then we use their values to evaluate $\mathcal{F}(k, T)$, using

+Regime D: {\it effective geometrodynamics framework,} where the effective dynamics approach is applied to the model with geometry quantized using the geometrodynamics framework.
+It yields Eq.~\eqref{eq:WDW-Eff-br} at the semi-classical limit, which effectively reproduces general relativity (GR) dynamics asymptotically.
+This equation is then used to evaluate $\mathcal{F}(k, T)$.

-In order to get a comprehensive picture of the possible modifications, the function $\mathcal{F}$ has been investigated in three regimes: $(i)$ genuine quantum, $(ii)$ effective LQC dynamics, and $(iii)$ effective geometrodynamics.
+In order to obtain a comprehensive picture of the possible modifications, the function $\mathcal{F}$ has been investigated in all these four regimes.

-The genuine quantum studies, while the most accurate, by their numerical nature could be performed for the finite set of examples only.
-For those, the states with the Gaussian spectral profiles $c_{{\bf k}}(\mu)$ (see \eqref{BO1}) have been selected
+The genuine quantum studies, while the most accurate, are limited, as they can only be performed for a finite set of examples.
+In these cases, states with Gaussian spectral profiles $c_{\mathbf{k}}(\mu)$ (see Eq.~\eqref{eq:app-c-gauss}) are selected, where the parameters $\mu_0$ and $\sigma$ are related to the expectation value and variance of the clock-field momentum as follows